Oaktree Capital Management

-Oaktree Capital Management, Inc. is a global asset management firm specializing in alternative investment strategies.
-As of June 30, 2025, the company managed $209 billion for its clientele.
+Oaktree Capital Management, Inc. is a global asset management firm, headquartered in Los Angeles, United States, specializing in alternative investment strategies.
+As of December 31, 2025, the company managed $223 billion for its clientele.

 The firm was co-founded in 1995 by a group that had formerly worked together at the TCW Group starting in the 1980s.
 On April 12, 2012, Oaktree Capital Group, LLC became listed on the NYSE under the ticker symbol OAK.
 On March 13, 2019, Canada's Brookfield Asset Management announced that it had agreed to buy 62% of Oaktree Capital Management for approximately $4.7 billion.

 Firm overview

-The firm is based in Los Angeles, and has more than 1,450 employees in offices in 26 cities worldwide (Los Angeles, New York City, London, Hyderabad, Hong Kong, Stamford, Connecticut, Tokyo, Luxembourg, Paris, Frankfurt, Singapore, Seoul, Beijing, Amsterdam, Dubai, Houston, Dallas, Dublin, Shanghai, Sydney, Mumbai, GIFT City, Madrid, Stockholm, Zurich).
-The company's co-chairman, Howard Marks, is known in the investment community for his letters to investors.
+The firm is based in Los Angeles.

 Since its formation in 1995, Oaktree has become the largest distressed-debt investor in the world.
 As reported in The Washington Post on June 26, 2011, Oaktree's 17 distressed-debt funds (which do not use leverage) have averaged annual gains of 19% after fees for the past 22 years.